ftyers/ftyers.github.io/2018-komp-ling/practicals/finite-state-transducers/report.md

 * Rules [Added]
 	* Three more rules were added (see chv.lexc.twol).
 	* I combined two rules into one ```"%{Ă%}:0 if there is previous %{м%}: or a vowel and, optionally, a following н"```
-	* Two exceptions had to be added to the last rule
+	* Two exceptions had to be added to the %{Ă%}: vowel harmony rule
+	* A rule is added to handle ablative.
+I specified only %{Т%} assomilaton, as vowel harmony has been added previously

 ## Changes to *Makefile*: